DamianAntonowicz/XamarinForms.CalendarControl/README.md

 # Calendar control for Xamarin.Forms

-This repository contains CalendarControl with following features:
+This repository contains Calendar control with following features:
 - customizing specific day with ControlTemplate
 - customizing week day header with ControlTemplate
 - single or multi select of days